my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

+Differentiate ISIN from ISSN

+- ISIN for identifying securities
+- ISSN (nternational Standard Serial Number)  uniquely identify a periodical publication, such as a journal.

 Industry classification systems that are widely used in equity analysis

 - the **Global Industry Classification System (GICS)** sponsored by Standard & Poor’s and MSCI Barra